eli0shin/firebase-framework/readme.md

 ## Event Idempotency

 Google PubSub ensures at-least-once delivery.
 What this means for us is that while all events are ensured to be delivered, if a function times out or takes too long to come up, the event will be delivered again.
-The issue with this is that events that are not inherently idempotent (specifically counter operations) can cause corrupted data.
+The issue with this is that events that are not inherently idempotent (specifically counter operations) can cause corrupted data when run more than once.

 To solve this, the `ensureIdempotency` value for an event should be set to `true` if duplicate execution of that event could be an issue.
-This is especially important if `Retry on failure` is set to true in the google console.
+This is especially important if `Retry on failure` is set to true in the google cloud console.

 Setting this flag to `true` requires that you accept a different first argument to your event handler function. instead of